franklyn-noyola/SpriteCloud-API/README.md

 Open Postman and retrive the APIs test scripts in the corresponding folder, you can run them one by one or all the collection.

-After execution is done and succesfull, you can go see the results in the Postman results pane.
+After execution is done and succesfull, you can see the results in the Postman results pane.
 I

 <b>Run the tests via Jenkins</b><br>
 First of all, you've to install Jenkins.
 Follow the instructions to install it depending on your OS: https://www.jenkins.io/doc/book/installing/ (I've installed Jenkins for Windows latest version).